Pierre-Charles Villeneuve: Aftermath and death

 The British sent Villeneuve to England in the Euryalus but released him on parole; during this time he lived in Bishop's Waltham in Hampshire.
 He stayed at the Crown Inn public house and his men, who numbered 200, stayed in local houses.
 He was allowed to attend the funeral of Lord Nelson whilst at Bishop's Waltham.
 Freed in late 1805, he returned to France, where he attempted to go back into military service, but his requests were not answered.

-On 22 April 1806, he was found dead at the Hôtel de la Patrie in Rennes with six stab wounds in the left lung and one in the heart.
+On 22 April 1806, he was found dead at the Hôtel de la Patrie in Rennes with five stab wounds in the left lung and one in the heart.
 He had left a farewell letter to his wife.
 A verdict of suicide was recorded.
 The nature of his death ensured that this verdict was much mocked in the British press of the time and suspicions abounded that Napoleon had secretly ordered Villeneuve's murder.
 The question of whether Villeneuve committed suicide has been a source of contention among historians ever since.